Get all the latest data for Warsaw

 Are big infrastructure projects coming to Warsaw as of 2026?

-The City of Warsaw states that construction of the new Bemowo metro stations is expected to finish toward the end of 2026, meaning buyers who purchase now in areas like Chrzanów or Karolin could benefit as the line opens.
+The City of Warsaw states that construction of the new Bemowo metro stations is set to finish towards the end of 2026, meaning the price impact is likely already partially priced in for the closest streets but still has room to grow for properties a short walk further out.

 For the latest updates on the local projects, you can read our property market analysis about Warsaw here.